- TIPS -

 Bluegills have small mouths and have some of the best eyesight of all fish, and have good color vision.

 REMEMBER, crappie look upward to feed, so position your bait just above the fish.
-And during Spring, Carppie are on the move, so you should keep moving.

 The Bigger PANFISH (Crappie and Bluegill) will be in deeper water during the warm daytime hours close to weeds, and anywhere there is green vegetation.